 Games of Thrones Tour

-The popular American HBO TV series Game of Thrones is filmed primarily in Belfast at Titanic Studios, but also in a number of real-world locations around Northern Ireland.
-Over 20 filming locations have been used in Northern Ireland, most them outdoors, to represent different locations such as Winterfell, Lordsport Harbour, Dothraki Grasslands, Kingsroad, Robb Stark’s camp, and the forest of the direwolves.
+The popular American HBO TV series Game of Thrones (2011-2019) was filmed primarily in Belfast at Titanic Studios, but also in a number of real-world locations around Northern Ireland.
+Over 20 filming locations have been used in Northern Ireland, most of them outdoors, to represent different locations such as Winterfell, Lordsport Harbour, Dothraki Grasslands, Kingsroad, Robb Stark’s camp, and the forest of the direwolves.

 Note that some filming locations are on private land and are not accessible, but most are open to the public.
 The locations have included Tollymore Forest, Cushendun Caves, Murlough Bay, the Dark Hedges, Ballintoy Harbour, Larrybane, Castle Ward, Inch Abbey, and Downhill Strand.